w3c-ccg/traceability-interop/tests/postman/README.md

 newman run ./collections/reference/vc-http-api-supply-chain.json -d ./data/reference/vc-http-api-supply-chain-credentials.json
 ```

-A variation of this test set will be generalized and extended out to be incorporated into CI / CD for the overal traceability specification objects
+A variation of this test set will be generalized and extended out to be incorporated into CI/CD for the overall traceability specification objects

 ## Core Profile and Interop Tests